Tom-254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 20-hiago ==>	Create a script that removes all letters c and C from input.
 - 21-reverse ==>	Write a script that reverse its input.
 - 22-users_and_homes ==>	displays all users and their home directories, sorted by users.
+- 11-directories ==>	 counts the number of directories and sub-directories in the current directory.